Ignatius Elias III: Early life and ascension to Patriarch

+Malankara visitation

 Elias held a synod in 1930 at the Monastery of Mar Mattai, near Mosul, to restructure the organisation of the church and its dioceses.
 Later that year, on 1 December, Elias received a request from Lord Irwin, Viceroy of India, to help resolve a schism within the Malankara Church.
 Despite cautions from his doctor and eldest sister, Elias left Mosul on 6 February 1931, accompanied by Mor Clemis Yuhanon Abbachi, Rabban Quryaqos, Rabban Yeshu Samuel, Zkaryo Shakir, and Elias Ghaduri, despite his cardiac problems.

 Elias and his entourage left from the city of Basra on 28 February and arrived at Karachi on 5 March 1931 where they were received by Patriarchal Delegate Mor Yulius Elias Qoro, Mor Athanasius Paulos of Aluva, as well as other clergymen.
 Elias then proceeded to Delhi the following day and arrived on 8 March.
 He met with Lord Irwin in Delhi before leaving to Madras where he was received as a guest of the governor, Sir George Frederick Stanley.
+Elias arrived in Malankara on 21 March and was received by Dionysius Mikhail and Dioscoros Tuma along with a large crowd of believers.

-Elias arrived in Malankara on 21 March and held meetings between the two factions within the church at Aluva, Karingachira, Panampady and Kuruppumpady for the remainder of the year.
+Upon his arrival, Elias III was approached by the excommunicated Dionysius Gurgis who offered homage and pledged his obedience.
+The patriarch blessed him and lifted him from his anathema.
+The patriarch then held meetings between the two factions within the church at Aluva, Karingachira, Panampady and Kuruppumpady for the remainder of the year along with Dionysius Gurgis.

 Despite failing to end the schism, Elias remained in India until February 1932 when he died at the Church of St. Ignatius Monastery Manjinikkara on 13 February.
 The remains of the patriarch were interred in St. Ignatius Monastery Manjinikkara.

 55 years after his death, in 1987, his successor Patriarch Ignatius Zakka I officially declared him a saint.
 His feast day is observed on 13 February.